-Biden meets with GOP senators as infrastructure talks deepen
+Biden asks GOP senators for input on infrastructure plans

-WASHINGTON (AP) — President Joe Biden welcomed a group of Republican senators to the White House on Thursday to talk infrastructure as negotiations intensify over a potentially bipartisan proposal that could become one piece of the administration’s ambitious $4 trillion public investment plan.
+WASHINGTON (AP) — After meeting with a group of Republican senators in the White House, President Joe Biden asked them to return with more details on their infrastructure proposal as negotiations intensified Thursday over a potentially bipartisan effort that could become one piece of the administration’s ambitious $4 trillion public investment plan.

-Sen. Shelley Moore Capito of West Virginia, who is leading the group, said she expects to talk “very substantively” about the scope and cost of a potential plan, but would not disclose if she and the other senators are carrying a counter-offer to their initial $586 billion opening bid, which was panned by Democrats as insufficient.
+The GOP senators exited the more than 90-minute meeting “encouraged” about their talk with the president and prepared to build on the $568 billion proposal they had put forward last month as an alternative to his sweeping American jobs and families plans.

+“The president asked us to come back and rework an offer so that he could then react to that,” said Sen. Shelley Moore Capito of West Virginia, who is leading the group.

 Biden is intent on at least trying to strike a deal with Republicans rather than simply going it alone with a Democrats-only bill, which might in some ways be a more politically viable route in a Congress held by the president’s party with only the slimmest of majorities.